cloud-ark/kubeplus/details.rst

    resource/label-relationship
    resource/specproperty-relationship

-Above annotations are used to declare annotation / label / spec-property based relationships that instances of this Custom Resource can have with other Resources.
+The relationship annotations are used to declare annotation / label / spec-property based relationships that instances of this Custom Resource can have with other Resources.

-These annotations need to be defined on the Custom Resource Definition (CRD) YAMLs of Operators in order to make Custom Resources discoverable and usable by DevOps engineers.
+Above annotations need to be defined on the Custom Resource Definition (CRD) YAMLs of Operators in order to make Custom Resources discoverable and usable by DevOps/Platform engineers.

 As an example, annotations on Moodle Custom Resource Definition (CRD) are shown below: